davidmbal/davidmbal/README.md

-- 👋 Hi, I’m David Balseca.
+- 👋 Hi, I’m David Balseca
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Fullstack Development in C#.
+- 🌱 I’m currently learning Fullstack Development in C#
-- 💞️ I’m looking to collaborate on projects that will challenge me.
+- 💞️ I’m looking to collaborate on projects that will challenge me
 - 📫 How to reach me davidmbalseca@outlook.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am from Ecuador 🇪🇨